elastic/elastic-package/README.md

 For details on how to configure system benchmarks for a package, review the [HOWTO guide](./docs/howto/system_benchmarking.md).

-### `elastic-package benchmark generate-corpus`

-_Context: package_

-*BEWARE*: this command is in beta and it's behaviour may change in the future.
-Use this command to generate benchmarks corpus data for a package.
-Currently, only data for what we have related assets on https://github.com/elastic/elastic-integration-corpus-generator-tool are supported.
-For details on how to run this command, review the [HOWTO guide](./docs/howto/generate_corpus.md).

 ### `elastic-package benchmark pipeline`

 _Context: package_